 Tips for maintaining and improving your credit score

-To keep your credit score in the best shape possible, you’ll want to use any credit you have responsibly and wisely.
+To keep your credit score in the best shape possible, use any credit you have responsibly and wisely.
 These specific tips can help:

 - Pay your bills on time.
-Since your payment history is the most important factor that makes up your FICO score, you’ll want to make sure you never pay bills late.
-Set your payments up on autopay if you have to or set up reminders that let you know when your bills are due.
+Since your payment history is the most important factor that makes up your FICO score, make sure you never pay bills late.
+Set your payments up on autopay if you can, or turn on reminders that let you know when your bills are due.

 - Keep your credit utilization at 30 percent or below.
-Most experts suggest keeping your credit utilization at 30 percent or below for the best results in this category.
-On a very basic level, this means having $3,000 in debt or less for each $10,000 in available credit you have.
+Most experts suggest keeping your credit utilization at 30 percent or below for the best odds of boosting your score.
+On a very basic level, this means carrying a balance of no more than $3,000 for every $10,000 in available credit you have.

 - Don’t open a lot of new accounts at once.
 Since new credit can impact your score, try to avoid situations where you’re opening a lot of credit cards or other types of accounts at once.

 - Monitor your credit reports.
-As we mentioned already, you’ll want to monitor your credit reports for accuracy.
-Also, make sure you dispute errors on your credit reports if you find them.
+As mentioned already, it’s a good idea to regularly monitor your credit reports for accuracy.
+If you do encounter errors on your credit reports, take the time to dispute them.

 How to check your credit score